RyanDanielLee/RyanDanielLee/README.md

 ### Hi there 👋

 I'm Ryan!
-I'm currently in my second term of the CIT program at the British Columbia Institute of Technology.
+I'm currently in my third term of the CIT program at the British Columbia Institute of Technology.

 📫 Connect With Me!
 [LinkedIn](https://www.linkedin.com/in/ryan-lee-22540a261/)